Aj4y7/aj4y/content/about.md

 # hi, i am Ajay

-a computer science student passionate about algorithms, problem-solving, and theoretical foundations.
+computer science student.

-currently diving deep into competitive programming, data structures, and discrete mathematics. i spend most of my time solving problems on codeforces and exploring algorithmic challenges.
+currently focused on competitive programming, data structures, and discrete mathematics. i solve problems on codeforces and study algorithmic challenges.

-in my free time, i build backend systems and experiment with go and typescript.
+i also build backend systems with go and typescript.

 ## what i work with